kodi-game/game.libretro.4do/README.md

-# The 3DO Company - 3DO (Opera)
+# The 3DO Company - 3DO (4DO)

 ### Description

-Opera emulates the 3DO Interactive Multiplayer video game system, often called simply the 3DO.
+4DO emulates the 3DO Interactive Multiplayer video game system, often called simply the 3DO.

-Opera is a fork of 4DO, which is based on the FreeDO source code.
+4DO is based on the FreeDO source code.

 ### License